Skills & Software

-For the past 3 years I've been a consultant for Trilogi Software Solutions working on various projects for Educational Testing Service (ETS), the world's largest testing and assessment organization1.
+Since fall of 2012 I've been a consultant for Trilogi Software Solutions working on various projects for Educational Testing Service (ETS), the world's largest testing and assessment organization.

 Trilogi has been an incredible learning experience, allowing me to work collaboratively with very talented designers and developers.
 In this environment I've been able to continue my history of expanding—and improving—my design and coding skills.
 Starting from an intermediate level, I'm pleased to say that I've grown to contribute at the architectural and library level.

 Among these achievements are: